bbgrabbag/vs-workshop/README.md

 Further Reading:
 - [What is Version Control](https://www.perforce.com/blog/vcs/what-is-version-control)
 ## Testing
 **Testing is not just for QA engineers!** All developers should be able to know how to test their code using at least one of the many testing libraries out there.
 Even just the ability to write unit tests is a highly attractive skill for an employer.
 The ability to write unit tests actually forces you to become a better programmer because it requires knowing how to write code that is testable!
-And in order to write testable code you actually have to practice all of the concepts mentioned in the next section.
+And in order to write testable code you actually have to practice all of the concepts mentioned in the last section.

 Documentation:
 - [Jest](https://jestjs.io/docs/en/getting-started.html)